oclif/oclif.github.io/website/blog/2019-12-05-oclif-eslint-migration.md

 title: oclif TSLint to ESLint Migration
 ---

 Back in February of this year, plans were announced to [deprecate TSLint](https://github.com/palantir/tslint/issues/4534) in favor of ESLint.
-The project’s goal is to work toward a “unified developer experience” by supporting ESLint development going forward.
+TSLint's goal has become to work toward a “unified developer experience” by supporting ESLint development going forward.

 ## Why the change